 INTERNAL FACTORS

-The information can result in a tax audit conducted in the office (desk audit), in the field (field audit) or a combination of the two (desk and field audit).
-The depth of the tax audit can vary from compliance audit, normal audit, in-depth audit and investigation audit etc.
+The information can result in a tax audit conducted in the office (desk audit), in the field (field audit), or a combination of the two (desk and field audit).
+The depth of a tax audit can vary from a compliance audit to a routine audit, an in-depth audit, and an investigation audit, among others.

 PROVIDERS OF TAXPAYER’S INTERNAL INFORMATION